cocoar-dev/Cocoar.Capabilities/README.md

 ---

-Built with ❤️ by the Cocoar Development Team
+Built with ❤️ by Bernhard Windisch